Paperback-iOS/website/src/help/faq/README.md

 ---

 ### My content settings are reset everytime I open the app
-When you are logging in, make sure that **"Remember me"** is checked on the page.
+When you are logging in, make sure that "**Remember me**" is checked on the page.
 Also make sure that your email address is verified on MangaDex.

 ---